maryjobs/celo-nft-monster-swallow-game-tutorial/README.md

 reportWebVitals();
 ```

-In the `Index.js` we made some necessary imports like the `ContractKitProvider`, `Alfajore`s, and `NetworkNames` from the use-contract kit.
+In the `Index.js`file, we made some necessary imports like the `ContractKitProvider`, `Alfajore`s, and `NetworkNames` from the use-contract kit.

-Next, we wrapped our `ContractKitProvider` around the app Component to enable our app to connect to the celo test network.
+Next, we wrapped our `ContractKitProvider` around the app Component to enable our app to connect to the Celo test network.

 [Click here](https://docs.celo.org/developer/contractkit) to learn more about ContractKit